Accessibility Tools

 Introduction

 Study at Braintree Sixth Form involves a number of elements.
-The core of your studies will be your choices of courses.
+The core of your studies will be your choice of courses.
 These will be A levels, vocational courses, or a combination of the two.
 Alongside these, the pastoral and enrichment programmes foster students’ academic and personal development.

 A Levels